North Sea Energy Islands: Impact on National Markets and Grids: Results and discussion

 Other aspects to be noticed are: (i) electricity prices in Ireland are strongly correlated with prices in the UK and they follow a similar trend across the scenarios, (ii) electricity prices in Sweden and Finland have similar trends with prices in Norway and (iii) in the Balkan Peninsula generators surplus decrease outdoes consumer surplus increase.

 \definecolor{yellow_plot}{rgb}{1.0000,0.7529,0}

-Overall, social welfare increases in all four scenarios, respectively by 401, 890, 465 and 535 million Euros per year (between 0.12 and 0.25 percentage points) compared to the reference case.
-However, it must be considered that not in all countries the change is positive: as mentioned above, Norway experiences a decrease of social welfare in the first two scenarios.
-In general, countries that export a significant amount of energy (in relation to the internal consumption), e.g., Norway, France, Sweden, and others, experience decreases in producer surplus that are higher than the corresponding increases in consumer surplus.
+Overall, social welfare increases in all four scenarios, respectively by 2027, 3027, 2544 and 2471 million Euros per year (between 0.01 and 0.03 percentage points) compared to the reference case.
+However, it must be considered that not in all countries the change is positive: as mentioned above, the UK experiences a decrease of social welfare in the first three scenarios.
+In general, countries that export a significant amount of energy (in relation to the internal consumption), e.g., France, the UK, and several others, experience decreases in producer surplus that are higher than the corresponding increases in consumer surplus.
 The relation between import/export and social welfare variation is depicted in \figurename~\ref{fig:sw}, where the negative part of the x-axis shows the import and the positive one the exports.
 The trend lines clearly show that social welfare tends to decrease with increasing exports.
-This happens in Albania, Bosnia Herzegovina, Czech Republic, France, Macedonia, Montenegro and Serbia in all scenarios, while in Ireland, Norway and Sweden mostly on the first two scenarios.
+This happens in Bulgaria, Croatia, Montenegro, Slovenia and Slovakia in all scenarios, while in the UK and in France in some of the scenarios (mostly the first two).

 \definecolor{orange_plot}{rgb}{0.964,0.572,0} \definecolor{red_plot}{rgb}{0.874,0.325,0.152} \definecolor{blue_plot}{rgb}{0.3020,0.7451,0.9333} \definecolor{green_plot}{rgb}{0.572,0.815,0.313}

 \definecolor{blue_plot1}{rgb}{0.109,0.6784,0.8941} \definecolor{blue_plot2}{rgb}{0.1490,0.5137,0.7765} \definecolor{green_plot1}{rgb}{0.2588,0.7294,0.5922} \definecolor{green_plot2}{rgb}{0.2431,0.5333,0.3255}